Day 82 of 100 Days : Mastering Terraform Workspaces for Multi-Environment Management

 Step 5: Validate State File Isolation

-Each workspace maintains its state file under .terraform/terraform.tfstate.d/<workspace-name>
+Each workspace maintains its state file under .terraform/terraform.tfstate.d/<workspace-name>.
+For example:

 This ensures complete isolation of environments.